Helsinki Central Station: The railway comes to Finland

-When visiting Finland in 1856, emperor Alexander II of Russia proposed an improvement program for the Finnish economy.
+When visiting Finland in 1856, Grand Duke of Finland Alexander II of Russia proposed an improvement program for the Finnish economy.
 He thought it was important to connect the inland country to the marine harbours through canals and railways.
 So planning of Finland's first railway from Helsinki to Hämeenlinna was started.

 Location of the railway and the station

 A 1853 railway project proposed the northern edge of the Hietalahdentori square as the location of the Helsinki railway station.
 A later proposal in 1857 was at the vicinity of the Turku barracks, and a third option was the environment of the Kluuvi well.
 Investigation of the new railway line in summer and autumn showed how difficult it would be to build a railway into the city of Helsinki, which was located at the point of a peninsula.
 The research resulted in four different options of the railway line.
 These options differed greatly in cost.
 The original plan included 40,800 Russian roubles for the main station of the railway, but the most expensive option was estimated at 162,000 roubles.

 The cheapest option would have had the railway to make a curve after Pasila and go around the Töölönlahti bay.
 The second option would have had the railway go directly west from Pasila past the Töölö sugar factory.
 The third option would have passed Pasila entirely and continued around Töölönlahti.
 All these options would have located the station to the south of the Turku barracks.
 In the fourth option, the track would go from Pasila straight across Töölönlahti and the Kaisaniemi Park to Kluuvi, with the station located immediately after the Kluuvi well.
 This option was the most expensive, costing about 107,970 roubles.
 Of the four options, it required the most of blasting the bedrock and filling the Kluuvinlahti bay.

 The three first options required dismantling villas and other buildings from the shore of the Töölönlahti bay and building railway tracks on beautiful and farmed land from the environment of the city.
 In addition, the costs of the compulsory purchase of the land would have been significantly greater than in the fourth option.
 Another concern was that a steep curve directly after the railway station would cause more wear on both the tracks and the train wheels.
 This would result in danger of the train tilting, causing a decrease of the efficiency of the engine.
 The option for the straight railway line had the benefit of an unobstructed view from the station to the traffic on the tracks.
 The fourth option received the most support, and it was accepted on 26 November 1857.